Market

 Your Directors place on record their appreciation for the overwhelming co-operation and assistance

-and governmental authorities.
-Your Directors also thanks the employees at all levels, who through
+governmental authorities.
+Your Directors also thanks the employees at all levels, who through their

-their dedication, co-operation, support and smart work have enabled the company to achieve a
+dedication, co-operation, support and smart work have enabled the company to achieve a moderate growth

-other financial institutions and shareholders of the Company, SEBI, BSE, NSDL, CDSL, Bankers etc.
+financial institutions and shareholders of the Company, SEBI, BSE, NSDL, CDSL, Bankers etc. for their

 For and on behalf of the Board of Directors